Table of Contents

 - Things to Consider When Buying Electrostatic Headphones

 Looking for the best sound money can buy?
 Electrostatic headphones might be just the thing you need.
 They are, due to their advanced driver design, often considered the most natural, detailed sounding, and transparent headphones on the market.
-Our article on 9 best electrostatic headphones is here to help you find the right pair of electrostatic headphones for you.
-We will explain their working principle, discuss their advantages over conventional dynamic and planar magnetic headphones, and present to you our selection of 9 best electrostatic headphones.
+Our article on 9 best electrostatic headphones in 2020 is here to help you find the right pair of electrostatic headphones for you.
+We will explain their working principle, discuss their advantages over conventional dynamic and planar magnetic headphones, and present to you our selection of 9 best electrostatic headphones in 2020.
 Hopefully, this article will help you understand all the good and bad sides of electrostats.

 What Are Electrostatic Headphones and How They Work?